 1. Direct Mail

 Along with huge accounting staff, huge accounting firms have huge budgets.
 How can you compete, especially when it comes to direct mail?
-According to a study done by Marketing Sherpa, it’s a matter of trust.
-In the study researchers found consumers making a purchasing decision trusted direct mail ads more (76 percent) than social media embedded advertising (43 percent).
+According to PebblePost, direct mail is alive and well.
+There are some interesting statistics to consider:

 Since direct mail can require a significant budget commitment, make the most of your investment by carefully targeting your recipients.
 Your direct mail piece should clearly explain why a business or consumer should choose your small CPA firm instead of one of the major accounting firms.
 What is your Unique Selling Point (USP)?
 What are the benefits to the client (lower cost, more personal attention, faster service)?
 Use a few of your best client testimonials along with photos to make the direct mail piece visually appealing.